-On March 25, Kerry Thompson, who was CEO of Habitat for Humanity of Monroe County for 20 years, spoke in favor of pausing the process.
+On March 25, Kerry Thomson, who was CEO of Habitat for Humanity of Monroe County for 20 years, spoke in favor of pausing the process.
 She spoke from her perspective as Habitat CEO: “I was a developer and homebuilder.
 But more importantly, that work refined my skills as a collaborative problem solver.
 I supported housing density and supportable and affordable housing.”

-About the UDO revision process, Thompson said, “There are several problems I believe need to be solved: the lack of affordable housing; need for more middle-income housing, and workforce housing.”
+About the UDO revision process, Thomson said, “There are several problems I believe need to be solved: the lack of affordable housing; need for more middle-income housing, and workforce housing.”
 She concluded that the proposed revisions to the UDO does not solve those problems.

-Thompson said, “The zoning amendment to add duplexes creates more student housing.
+Thomson said, “The zoning amendment to add duplexes creates more student housing.
 Bloomington has a housing economy which is vastly different from other cities our size: The majority of rental properties are paid for by people who do not live in them.”

 Predicted impact of allowing duplexes